siapngoding/virus/README.md

 # Termux Virus Generator
-Cara membuat virus di termux
+Tutorial how to make virus on termux
 How To Use our Tool, Visit Our Blog

 # https://www.siapngoding.my.id/2022/11/cara-membuat-virus-di-termux.html